alissatroiano/Milestone-2/README.md

 ***NOTE: This game should not be played by anybody who has not finished the television or book series, as it may contain spoilers.***

-User Stories were cretaed during the development phase of this project to help the developer begin the wireframe process.
+User Stories were created during the development phase of this project to help the developer begin the wireframe process.

 ![assets/images/userstories.jpg](wireframes/userstories.jpg)